frovedis/frovedis/doc/manual/python/ml/word2vec.md

 The parameters: "learningRate", "n_iter", "threshold", "modelSyncPeriod", "minSyncWords", "fullSyncTimes" and "messageSize" are simply kept in to to make the interface uniform to the gensim Word2Vec module.
-They are not used anywhere within frovedis implementation.
+They are not used anywhere within the frovedis implementation.

 __Return Value__
 It simply returns "self" reference.